gbmhunter/blog/content/programming/general/pid-control/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Programming" ]
+categories: [ Programming ]
 date: 2012-10-01
-description: "A tutorial on PID control including equations, examples and simulations."
+description: A tutorial on PID control including equations, examples and simulations.
 draft: false
-lastmod: 2019-05-21
+lastmod: 2022-05-07
-tags: [ "programming", "control theory", "PID", "systems", "controllers", "setpoints", "integral windup", "simulation", "NinjaCalc" ]
+tags: [ programming, control theory, PID, systems, controllers, setpoints, integral windup, simulation, NinjaCalc ]
 title: PID Control
 type: page
 ---

 ## Overview

-PID control is a very common technique for controlling a system in which you have a desired set-point for the system to be in, and are able to control this with one variable.
+PID control (a.k.a. three-term control[^wikipedia-pid]) is a very common technique for controlling a system in which you have a desired set-point for the system to be in, and are able to control this with one variable.
 PID is an acronym for Proportional-Derivative-Integral, and describes the three mathematical processes used to decide on a output to the control system.

 You change the dynamics of the PID control loop by varying three parameters, the proportional, integral and derivative constants.

 ## How PID Works

-PID is a industry-standard way of controlling a system, given a single input control parameter (e.g. duty cycle of heater) and a single variable that you want controlled (e.g. temperature of the heater).
+PID is a industry-standard way of controlling a system, given a single input control variable VC (e.g. duty cycle of heater) and a single variable (called the process variable, or PV) that you want controlled (e.g. temperature of the heater).

-A PID controller compares a set-point (decided on by the user, e.g. this may the temperature you want the room to be at).
+A PID controller compares a set-point (SP) (decided on by the user, e.g. this may the temperature you want the room to be at).
 It then compares this with the measured system variable (the actual temperature of the room).
 The difference between the set-point and the measured variable is called the error.

+The system variable (e.g. temperature) can also be called the _Process Variable_ (PV).
+The variable you can control (e.g. duty cycle of heater) is also called the _Control Variable_ (CV).

 This error is what is fed into the `P` (proportional), `I` (integral) and `D` (derivative) blocks.

-{{< figure src="/images/2018/04/pid-controller-diagram-process-error-setpoint-measured-value.png" width="716px" caption="A block diagram of a PID controller." >}}
+{{% img src="pid-controller-diagram-process-error-setpoint-measured-value.png" width="700px" caption="A block diagram of a PID controller." %}}

 ## The Maths